Bellagirl-maker/Coding-challenges/README.md

-This repository contains some challenges that I have tried to solve.
+This repository contains some coding challenges that I have tried to solve.